tidyverse/dplyr/cran-comments.md

+This is a resubmission that removes the "install dbplyr" message (sorry for missing that!)

+Continuing our existing email thread, there were 7seven packages with new failures:

+5         PKNCA  re-building of vignette outputs  OK WARNING Crash - don't know why.
+Not obviously dplyr related

+6          RSDA                         examples  OK   ERROR Seems to be DBI related, not dplyr/dbplyr.

+9      bikedata                         examples  OK   ERROR 10     bikedata                            tests  OK   ERROR Needs to imports dbplyr - new package since last dplyr submission I'll add to my list.

+35         mglR             package dependencies  OK    NOTE Seems unrelated: Package suggested but not available for checking: ‘grasp2db’

+39      poplite                         examples  OK   ERROR 40      poplite                            tests  OK   ERROR Needs imports dbplyr: not sure why wasn't on previous list.
+I'll add to list of package maintainers to contact.

+47     sparklyr whether package can be installed  OK   ERROR New release since last dplyr submission.
+I can work with authors to get fix out ASAP

+50      stplanr                         examples  OK   ERROR New release since last dplyr submission.
+Using now deprecated function

+---

 This is a resubmission following unexpectedly high numbers of failures in the revdep checks.
 Email correspondence summarised below.

 There were eight packages that broke because of rbind_all/rbind_list